Gnesmith21/networktool-php-ffi/README.md

 ## Usage

 The is just a sample quick project on the power of PHP FFI.
-Go to the test folder for all of the information. if you need to recompile the .SO file go the the SRC dire ans run build_c.sh
+Go to the test folder for all of the information. if you need to recompile the .SO file go the the SRC DIRE and run build_c.sh

 ## Authors